PerfectlySoft/PerfectDocs/guide/thread.md

 PerfectThread provides the following constructs:

-* Threading.Lock - Mutually exclusive thread lock, aka a mutex or critical section
+* Threading.Lock - Mutually exclusive thread lock, a.k.a. a mutex or critical section
 * Threading.RWLock - A many reader/single writer based thread lock
 * Threading.Event - Wait/signal/broadcast type synchronization
 * Threading.sleep - Block/pause; a single thread for a given period of time